SMS marketing can be a powerful tool for your business, but failing to follow compliance rules can put you at serious risk.

 Some advanced platforms like Textellent use AI to detect if the recipient has used non-standard language to opt-out, such as “ I had a bad experience with your company last time.”

 In that instance, the negative sentiment would be detected, and it would automatically put that customer on the “do no text” list and flag the message so that a staff member could review it.
-This ensures better protection for your brand.

-Stay Compliant in SMS Marketing with Textellent
+Stay Compliant in SMS Marketing With Textellent

 Worried about keeping up with SMS compliance?
 Let Textellent take the stress away.